LilianaEverett/w08_Group_Project_Apposaurus/README.md

 `npm run server:dev`  (let it run)

-open the browser in http://localhost:8080/
+in the browser open `http://localhost:8080/` to access the app.